 Few patients go into shock and may develop cardiac arythmias.

 Of all the cases less than 5-10%(approx) will die due to complications, mostly those who are elderly children or have other prevailing disease condition like diabetes, cardiac diseases, cancer etc.

-X ray shows bilateral Lungs involvement with Ground Glass Opacities.
+X – ray and CT scan shows bilateral Lungs involvement with Ground Glass Opacities, grey white consolidated patches.

 Leucopenia -Low WBC count especially lymphocytes – lymphopenia.

 Reduced Prothrombin time